HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/sink.md

 - Sinks can only be used as cover in certain situations.
 - Sinks are a good way to get healing items when you need them.

-# Trivia

-- The Sink was designed by platonthek.

 # History

 - [v0.15.0](https://github.com/HasangerGames/suroi/releases/tag/v0.15.0)